robatwilliams/decent-code/tech-javascript.md

 **Avoid excessive work in response to user input.** This includes computation, screen updates, and requests to the server.
 Consider debouncing or throttling keyboard input and some types of mouse events.

 **Avoid using outdated techniques.** Language advancements continue to bring about newer and better alternatives to many legacy techniques.
 Use them.
+Examples include async/await, and template strings.